catstats/Q-SHAP/README.md

-This package is used to compute the shapley R square value for tree ensembles in polynomial time.
+This package is used to compute the Shapley R square value for tree ensembles in polynomial time.

 Please check "Q-SHAP Tutorial.ipynb" for usage.